Associate Professor of Slavic Studies

 Overview

-His first book, It Will Be Fun and Terrifying: Nationalism and Protest in Post-Soviet Russia (University of Wisconsin Press: 2020), studies the ways in which the aesthetics and culture of Eduard Limonov’s National Bolshevik Party, a radical countercultural movement, have influenced the development of Russian protest culture and the formation of state ideology during the Putin era.
-His current book project focuses on the politicization of literature and literary debates that occurred in Putin’s Russia in the context of an otherwise fundamental depoliticization of society.
+Fenghi’s first book, It Will Be Fun and Terrifying: Nationalism and Protest in Post-Soviet Russia (University of Wisconsin Press: 2020), studies the ways in which the aesthetics and culture of Eduard Limonov’s National Bolshevik Party, a radical countercultural movement, have influenced the development of Russian protest culture and the formation of state ideology during the Putin era.
+The project draws on textual analysis and ethnographic material, including over forty interviews with contemporary Russian intellectuals and political activists.
+His current project, tentatively entitled The Revolution Will Be Fictionalized: Postmodern Politics and Radical Literature in Putin’s Russia, explores the politicization of literature and literary debates that occurred in the past two decades, during a period otherwise marked by a fundamental depoliticization of society.

-In addition to these book-length projects, Fenghi has written articles on postmodern imperialist fiction, the Russian and French new waves of cinema in the 1960s, violence and national identity in post-Soviet media, and Silver Age theater.
-He is also a co-author and co-curator on the NEH-funded digital humanities project “The Post-Soviet Public Sphere,” an online multimedia archive and open-access edited collection of essays on the “long Russian 1990s,” from perestroika to Putin’s rise to power in the early 2000s.
+Fenghi has also written articles on postmodern imperialist fiction, the Russian and French new waves of cinema in the 1960s, violence and national identity in post-Soviet media, and Silver Age theater.
+In addition, he is a co-author and co-curator on the NEH-funded digital humanities project “The Post-Soviet Public Sphere,” an online multimedia archive and open-access edited collection of essays on the “long Russian 1990s,” from perestroika to Putin’s rise to power in the early 2000s.

 At Brown, Fenghi teaches courses on twentieth- and twenty-first-century Russian culture, literature, and politics, gender and sexuality, nationalism and national identity.